 Location: San Ramon, CA

 Problem: PG&E owns and operates the natural gas system in northern and central California.
-Part of that system includes over 2,500 regulator stations that control the flow of gas, controlling a process to go from high-pressure transmission lines to lower-pressure distribution lines.
+That system includes over 2,500 regulator stations that control the gas flow, which moves natural gas from high-pressure transmission lines to lower-pressure distribution lines.
 Regulators can fail through a variety of causes.
 For example, sulfur contaminants or debris can build up inside the regulator.
-When regulators do fail, it can cause significant overpressures in the pipeline downstream.
+When they fail, it can cause significant pressure in the pipeline.
 Therefore, regulator system safety is critical.
 PG&E has made significant efforts to link regulator stations to the supervisory control and data acquisition (SCADA) system for remote monitoring.
 By installing more SCADA sensor at regulator stations, PG&E can use predictive analytics of sensor data to identify safety issues before they occur.

-Approach: Adam developed a set of algorithms to predict and identify potential unsafe conditions.
+Approach: Adam developed a set of algorithms to predict and identify potential unsafe conditions for his energy management internship.
 He was also able to identify performance degradation in a regulator station.
-Detection of anomalies days or hours ahead of an overpressure event can allow the maintenance team to fix the problem before failure occurs.
+If the maintenance team can detect anomalies days or hours before an extreme pressure event, they can fix the problem before failure occurs.

 Adam’s algorithms focused on time-series of pressure readings downstream of regulator stations.
-First, stations were clustered using k-means, thereby grouping stations with similar operating characteristics like volatility and pressure patterns.
+First, he clustered stations using k-means, thereby grouping stations with similar operating characteristics like volatility and pressure patterns.
 Second, Adam developed a series of algorithms to identify anomalous behavior in a given cluster.
-The algorithms use statistical process control techniques, CUSUM, and weighted moving averages to model long-term trends in the time-series and identify deviations from those trends.
-Local regression methods were also used to identify abnormal local trends.
+The algorithms use statistical process control techniques, CUSUM, and weighted moving averages to model long-term trends and identify deviations from those trends.
+He also used local regression methods to identify abnormal local trends.